valens200/GSoC-2024/README.md

-Hello, I'm **Valens NIYONSENGA**, a proud Software Engineering and Embedded Systems graduate at [**Rwanda Coding Academy**](http://rca.ac.rw/).
-With over 4 years of hands-on experience in building full stack applications, I'm thrilled to be an active member of the FOSSology community for Google Summer of Code 2024.
+Hello, I'm **Valens NIYONSENGA**, a proud Software Engineering, Cybersecurity and Embedded Systems graduate at [**Rwanda Coding Academy**](http://rca.ac.rw/).
+With over 4 years of proven experience in building and architecting fullstack applications, I'm thrilled to be an active member of the FOSSology community for Google Summer of Code 2024.

-In this article am going to outline the details of my contributions as a reference of project completion during the 12 weeks of coding.
+In this article holds detailed report of my contributions as a reference of my project completion during the 12 weeks of coding at FOSSology in 2024 Google Summer of Code (GSoC).